Canon SX740 vs Nikon W300

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon W300 is somewhat larger (5 percent) than the Canon SX740.
 However, the W300 is markedly lighter (23 percent) than the SX740.
 It is noteworthy in this context that the W300 is splash and dust-proof, while the SX740 does not feature any corresponding weather-sealing.
 More than that, the W300 is water-proof up to 30m and can, thus, be used for underwater photography.

 Concerning battery life, the SX740 gets 265 shots out of its NB-13L battery, while the W300 can take 280 images on a single charge of its EN-EL12 power pack.
-The power pack in the W300 can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.